RynnVLA-002: A Unified Vision-Language-Action and World Model: Introduction

 However, standard VLA architectures face three fundamental drawbacks.
 First, they cannot fully understand actions because actions reside only on the output side, preventing the model from forming an explicit internal representation of action dynamics.
 Second, they lack imagination: they do not predict how the world might evolve given candidate actions, hindering foresight and counterfactual reasoning.
 Third, they have no explicit understanding of physics.
 Without capturing physical dynamics, the model cannot internalize object interactions, contact, or stability.
 World models directly address these limitations by learning to forecast future observations conditioned on current images and actions, providing agents with action-aware internal states, imagination, and a physics-informed representation of environment dynamics.~\citep{ha2018world, wu2025ivideogpt}.
 Despite this advantage, world models are constrained by their inability to directly generate action outputs, resulting in a functional gap that limits their application in scenarios requiring explicit action planning.

 To address the constraints inherent in both VLA models and world models, we introduce RynnVLA-002, an autoregressive action world model for unified action and image understanding and generation.
-As depicted in Fig.~\ref{fig:action_world_model}, RynnVLA-002 employs three separate tokenizers to encode images, text, and actions.
+As depicted in Fig.~\ref{fig:action_world_model}, RynnVLA-002 employs separate tokenizers to encode images, text, states, and actions.
 The tokens from different modalities are set to share the same vocabulary so that understanding and generation across these modalities can be unified within a single LLM architecture.
 The world model component captures the underlying physical dynamics of the environment by generating visual representations based on input actions.
 This process of action interpretation and environmental physics learning is essential for enabling effective decision making within the VLA model.
 At the same time, the VLA model embedded within RynnVLA-002 refines the understanding of visual data, thereby improving the precision of image generation performed by the world model.
+Rather than using a world model only as an external reward model, simulator, or pretraining signal, RynnVLA-002 makes action prediction and action-conditioned visual prediction share the same modeling space, enabling the two capabilities to improve each other inside one framework.
 This bidirectional enhancement creates a more robust and comprehensive model capable of understanding and generating both actions and images.

 In this work, we explore different action generation mechanisms.
 Our initial approach (i.e., WorldVLA~\citep{cen2025worldvla}) involved discretizing actions and unifying them with image and text tokens within a single vocabulary.
 However, we find that this method struggles with generating coherent action chunks.
 The primary reason for this is that pretrained multimodal language models have predominantly been exposed to images and text rather than actions, resulting in limited action generalization capabilities.
 Furthermore, in autoregressive models where subsequent actions are conditioned on preceding ones, error propagation becomes a critical issue, as earlier incorrect predictions influence subsequent actions over time.
 To alleviate this issue, we proposed an action attention masking strategy that selectively masks prior actions during the generation of current actions.
 This approach effectively mitigates error accumulation and yields substantial improvements in the task of action chunk generation in simulation.